richardtvu/rb101/2-s-programs/mortgage-loan-calculator.md

     - `n` = `loan_duration_months`
   - Run code through rubocop.

-- Implicit Requirements:
+- Implicit Requirements Based on [calculator.net](https://www.calculator.net/loan-calculator.html?c2loanamount=100000&c2loanterm=10&c2loantermmonth=0&c2interestrate=6&c2compound=annually&x=66&y=11&type=2#intheend):
   - The money amounts will be prefaced with a symbol, e.g. `$`.
 If time permits, I could internationalize the program to use country-specific currency symbols, e.g. `€`.
   - The **monthly interest rate** is the **APR** divided by 12.
-  - The interest rate will be input as a percentage.
+  - The interest rate will be input as a percentage (i.e. 5 represents 5% APR).
   - Minimum Loan Amount: $0
   - Minimum APR: 0%
   - Minimum loan term: 1 month
   - The inputs will come from the user, so make sure to accept user input.
   - Acceptable data types for input: integers or floats.
+  - Precision: 2 decimal places, e.g. "$839.24".
+  - While the calculator is open, allow the user to calculating monthly payments (i.e. once done with one calculation ask the user if they want to calculate another)

 - Questions:
-  - How will the APR be input, as a decimal?
-    - As a number, e.g. 5 representing 0.05 in decimal.
-  - How much precision does the result need to have?
-    - 2 decimal places, e.g. "$839.24".
   - What kind of loan is given?
     - Let's go with an **Amortized Loan**, which involves "paying back a fixed amount periodically" ([calculator.net](https://www.calculator.net/loan-calculator.html?c2loanamount=100000&c2loanterm=10&c2loantermmonth=0&c2interestrate=6&c2compound=annually&x=66&y=11&type=2#intheend)).
-  - What is the minimum interest rate?
-    - 0% according to calculator.net.

 ## Examples